NATO, Submarines and Looking Back on Tragedy

 what does she do?

-the base in which she is in to a more conducive base, supposedly, or I guess to I'm not sure about the statute, whether they're also just sending them to civilian non-military hospitals that give abortion on demand.
+the base in which she is in to a more conducive base, supposedly, or I guess to, I'm not sure about the statute, whether they're also just sending them to civilian non-military hospitals that give abortion on demand.

 And that's very expensive, but then so is transgendered surgeries and stuff.
+So I think

-the point that they can't answer is: after you gave away $50 billion in weapons to the Taliban, and after you've given over $120 billion to Ukraine
+after you gave away $50 billion in weapons to the Taliban, and after you've given over $120 billion to Ukraine

 and we're short on all the key critical

-why in the world would you spend thousands of dollars per soldier to fly a person out so that they could exercise
+why in the world would you spend thousands of dollars per soldier?

-their abortion rights when it's really problematic whether somebody is in the military who is pregnant can be on active duty anyway.
+to fly a person out so that they could exercise their right their abortion rights when it's really problematic whether somebody is in the military who is pregnant can be on active duty anyway.

 And that used to be the attitude of the military in the early days of allowing women, you know, to go into all that stuff.
+So that's what John Kirby is trying to fumble about.

 And